kaylaarestivo/kaylaarestivo.github.io/README.md

 ## This infographic was created with [Canva](https://www.canva.com) and it shows the amount of coffee consumed by the average United States adult male and female.
 ![Coffee Consumption in the United States](https://github.com/kaylaarestivo/kaylaarestivo.github.io/blob/master/Coffee%20Consumption%20in%20the%20United%20States-2.png?raw=true)

-# Timeline of the inspirational life of Martin Luther King Jr.
+# Timeline of the inspirational life of Martin Luther King, Jr.
-## [Timeline JS](https://timeline.knightlab.com/index.html#make) was used to create this timeline of MLK showing some of the most historical moments of his life from his birth to his death.
+## [Timeline JS](https://timeline.knightlab.com/index.html#make) was used to create this timeline of MLK showing some of the most historical moments of his life from his birth to his death sourced from [The Martin Luther King, Jr. Research and Education Institute](https://kinginstitute.stanford.edu/king-resources/major-king-events-chronology-1929-1968).
 It represents his ongoing legacy, celebrated by billions of people around the world.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=16AsHuSOBobXirLLheTq8iTKA6zow8xx5zuPRt7mTFpE&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # United States Unemployment Rate 2008-2017